abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/hostpath.md

     HostPathType:  DirectoryOrCreate
 ```

-You can also check on your host if a directory has been created
+You can also verify on the host node that the directory has been created:

 ```
 ls -la /mnt/abcdesktop_volumes/